Map the current channels

 Account pricing applies

-Order lands with delivery context
+Order lands with delivery details

-Supplier reviews before handoff
+Supplier reviews before next step

-A wholesale ordering system has to change the supplier's whole order day, not just replace a phone call with a digital basket.
 Wholesale ordering is not a retail cart problem.
 The system has to support known accounts, repeat buying, supplier review and cleaner order-to-invoice work.

 Check product access, prices, usual products, delivery dates and account users before the order is placed.